 - Thematic Study: for this component, we chose 'Myth and Religion' for study in Year 10.
-We will study topics such as Gods, Heroes, and Festivals, by reading and analysing literary and iconographical source material. - Literature and Culture: for this component we will choose either 'Roman City Life' or 'War and Warfare'.
-Each of these topics is designed to explore the art, literature, society and history of either ancient Greece or ancient Rome through primary sources such as Homer's Iliad, Pompeiian archaeological remains, as well as tragic and comic plays.
+We will study topics such as Gods, Heroes, and Festivals, by reading and analysing literary and iconographical source material. - Literature and Culture: for this component we shall study 'War and Warfare', a module designed to explore the art, literature, society and history of ancient Greece and Rome.